-The data analysis of motor vehicle contacts to the census data relevant to the number of "households" in Waco who indicated, in the 2020 census, that they had access to vehicles, produced interesting findings.
-Specifically, the percentage of Whites, Asians and American Indians that came in contact with the police was the same or lower than the percentage of White, Asian and American Indian households in Waco that claimed, in the 2020 census, to have access to vehicles.
+A comprehensive analysis of the motor vehicle contacts made in 2023 to the census data relevant to the number of "households" in Waco who indicated in the 2020 census that they had access to vehicles, produced interesting findings.
+Specifically, the percentage of Whites, Asians, and American Indians who came in contact with police was the same or lower than the percentage of White, Asian, and American Indian households in Waco that claimed in the last census to have access to vehicles.
 The opposite was true of Blacks and Hispanics.
-That is, a higher percentage of Blacks and Hispanics came in contact with the police than the percentage of Black and Hispanic households in Waco that claimed, in the 2020 census, to have access to vehicles.
+That is, a higher percentage of Blacks and Hispanics came in contact with police than the percentage of Black and Hispanic households in Waco that claimed in the last census to have access to vehicles.

-The analysis of the searches resulting in contraband shows that the most significant contraband hit rate is of Asians.
-This was followed by Hispanics and Whites.
-This means that among all searches performed in 2021, the most significant percentage of these that resulted in contraband was among Asians.
-The lowest contraband hit rate was among Blacks.
+The comprehensive analysis of the searches resulting in contraband shows that the most significant contraband hit rate is of American Indians.
+This was followed by Hispanics and Blacks.
+This means that among all searches performed in 2023, the most significant percentage of these that resulted in contraband was among American Indians.
+The lowest contraband hit rate was among Asians.